Generic local filters

 and B[j-i]

-are in-bounds.
-In LocalFilters
+are both in-bounds.
+In localfilter!

 , indices i